dettbarn/rostermaker/README.md

 ## Contribute

 In principle everyone can contribute to the rostermaker project.
 Small stuff can be done at any time.
-I will name larger challenges under "Issues".

-Please look at [CONTRIBUTE.md](CONTRIBUTE.md) to see how and where one can contribute.
+See also the "Issues" tab.
+Please look at [CONTRIBUTING.md](CONTRIBUTING.md) for more details.